 We are developing bitopertin as the potentially first disease-modifying therapy for patients with erythropoietic porphyrias.
 We have shown in preclinical disease models that inhibiting glycine uptake with bitopertin can significantly deplete levels of disease-causing porphyrins.

 Bitopertin was in-licensed from Roche and previously studied in over 4,000 healthy volunteers and patients.
-While bitopertin has not been studied in EPs, its clinical safety profile and effects on heme synthesis have been extensively characterized.
-Disc has initiated a phase 2 study in patients with EPP and XLPP and is planning additional studies in Diamond-Blackfan Anemia and other indications.
+While bitopertin has not been previously studied in EPs, its clinical safety profile and effects on heme synthesis have been extensively characterized.
+Disc has initiated two phase 2 studies in patients with EPP and XLPP, an investigator-sponsored study in Diamond-Blackfan Anemia, and is planning additional studies other indications.